 The practice must give the patient a copy of the receipt.

 View the list of Medicare Easyclaim return codes [PDF, 88Kb].

 - For health provider claiming enquiries, call 132 150*.

 - For technical problems, call the financial institution which supplied the service.

-- For assistance accessing your bulk bill processing and payment reports through the Health Provider Online Services.
+- for help accessing your bulk bill processing and payment reports through the Health Professional Online Services.

-- To organise an on-site visit by a Business Development Officer to discuss any of the above issues.
+- to organise an on-site visit by a Business Development Officer

 * Call charges apply

 ** Call charges apply from mobiles or pay phones only